An exactly solvable dissipative spin liquid: Spectrum of the Lindbladian

 For general $\gamma$, the gap of interlayer gauge with fermion excitations (i.e., flipping a single $\hat{v}_k$ and introducing a single fermion to the vacuum) is plotted in Fig.~\ref{fig:singleParticleGap}.
 For this and all subsequent plots, the parameters used were $J_x = J_y \equiv J = 1$, and $N=1600$.
 The gap depends on the background $W_j$ flux configuration - we present results for zero flux, $W_j = +1$, $\pi$-flux, $W_j = -1$, and a random flux configuration.
 Note that there are two distinct contributions to the Liouvillian gap in Eq.~\ref{eq:hoppingStructureInterlayer}.
 The first is the overall shift of $2i\gamma$, and the second comes from the dissipative strength of the fermion excitation with the smallest imaginary energy.
 For small $\gamma$, the imaginary energy of this fermion excitation is positive - in other words, adding in the single fermion excitation to the vacuum is energetically unfavorable and causes the eigenstate to decay more rapidly, but one is nevertheless forced to include it by the constraint of gauge invariance.
 This fermion excitation energy eventually transitions from positive to negative, asymptotically approaching $-2i\gamma$.

 Depending on the background flux configuration, the fermion spectrum may exhibit an anti-$\mathcal{P}\mathcal{T}$-symmetry breaking transition at a critical value of $\gamma$, which causes a sharp kink in the gap.
-In this situation, the eigenvalues with the smallest imaginary part for small $\gamma$ come in pairs, with the real parts opposite in sign.
-The anti-$\mathcal{P}\mathcal{T}$-symmetry breaking transition happens when the two meet on the imaginary axis and split off.
+In this situation, the eigenvalues with the smallest imaginary part for small $\gamma$ come in pairs, with the real parts opposite in sign - this symmetry is a consequence of the Lindbladian descending from a completely positive and trace-preserving quantum channel and can be expressed in terms of modular conjugation~\cite{kawabata2023}.
+The anti-$\mathcal{P}\mathcal{T}$-symmetry breaking transition happens when the two eigenvalues meet on the imaginary axis and split off.
 We see that in Fig.~\ref{fig:singleParticleGap}, this happens for both the uniform flux as well as the particular random flux configuration plotted, but not for the $\pi$-flux scenario.
 A survey of generic random flux configurations suggest that this transition is common but not necessarily guaranteed.
+As this symmetry-breaking transition pertains to dissipative rather than steady-state solutions, the physical consequence of the transition are more subtle, although in principle it may be detected by longest-lived mode in this sector transitioning from having a real (oscillatory) component to being purely dissipative.

 What is the physical interpretation of these interlayer gauge excitations?
 As was the case in the steady-state gauge sector, we can proceed with a symmetry analysis of the operators in this sector.
 In terms of gauge-invariant fluxes, the flip of a single $\hat{v}_j$ away from its steady-state checkerboard configuration changes the fluxes of the four neighboring $U_{j,\alpha}$ operators to be $-1$.
 Hence, operators that have a non-zero overlap with this excitation must have identical eigenvalues under these flux operators.
 Recall that in the steady-state sector, the operators that satisfied the flux constraint consisted of pairs of $d_j$ fermion excitations connected by a string of gauge fields $\hat{w}_{j,\alpha}$.
 An interlayer gauge excitation at site $k$ ``pins'' a $d_k'$ fermion excitation to site $k$, and the allowed operators are gauge-invariant string-like operators that involve a $d_k'$ fermion at site $k$.
 Therefore, the Liouvillian gap in Fig.~\ref{fig:singleParticleGap} determines the equilibration timescale of operators given by a single $d'$ fermion coupled to a $d$ fermion by a $\mathbb{Z}_2$ Wilson line.